Welcome from Jes Staley

 Like our customers, our people reflect the world.
 It’s this diversity that fires so many of our ideas and keeps us at the top of our game.
 We’re proud to say we’ve won awards for our work in this area.
 And prouder still of the reasons why.
 For instance, women make up half of Barclays' global workforce.
 We’re enthusiastic participants in the HeForShe campaign, which encourages men to take action against the inequalities faced by women.
 And, for the last three years, we have been a headline sponsor of London Pride.

 A host of different Employee Network Groups reinforce our commitment to diversity.
 Linked to everything from gender, multiculturalism, sexuality and age to families, parenting and military service, they give our employees rock-solid support.
 There’s even one for people just starting out in their careers.
 Called Emerge, it organises events and experiences that will help you build strong, cross-generational relationships, develop your internal network, share knowledge and gain invaluable skills.

 Work’s important.
 But so is every other part of your life.
 That’s why we empower you to balance your professional and personal lives in a way that works for you – and which can flex as your circumstances change.
 Our flexible working arrangements, as well as opportunities to take a career break, will help you achieve all sorts of ambitions.

 Barclays wellbeing programme, Be Well, aims to enhance our performance and reputation as a great place to work, while exemplifying the Values and making a positive impact on the lives of all those who work for us.
-We understand that poor health and general wellbeing directly affect colleagues’ energy levels, effectiveness, resilience and ultimately, quality of life.
+Barclays is committed to giving you the tools and support to help you be your best.
 By actively supporting colleagues to be healthy and happy, by helping them to understand their health risks and how to make sustainable, positive changes, we will deliver better outcomes for colleagues, for Barclays and for society.